bburdette/toop/README.md

 A set of tuple-like data structures that allow more than 3 elements.

-I use case statements to pattern match multiple things at once, like so:
+The main thing I use Toop for is in case statements, to pattern match multiple things at once:

 ```elm